Hip Replacement Surgery

 From a cosmetic point of view, it must always be remembered that the length of the scar does not dictate how well the wound will heal as the wound heals from side-to-side and not from end-to-end.
 What matters is what is done beneath the skin cut and that the surgeon is meticulous with his handling of the soft tissues and bone throughout the procedure.

 There are many different designs of implants on the market, produced by numerous companies and these implants are designed to be versatile enough to accommodate all shapes of hip anatomy.
 One of the more important aspects of hip replacements are the bearing surfaces.
 Those are the bits that have to articulate upon one another and in essence are replacing the biological cartilage surfaces.
-Various materials include highly cross-linked polyethylene, ceramic, ceramicised metal and metal itself.
+Various materials include highly cross-linked polyethylene, ceramic, ceramicised metal alloys and stainless steel metal alloys.
 The material that usually interfaces with the bone directly is a titanium alloy.
 This material is bone friendly as it has a similar amount of bendiness or elasticity compared to that of bone.
 The titanium components are usually press fitted into the prepared bone with the use of a fairly large mallet.
 This provides for initial scratch fit as well as a press fit with no movement.
-Less than 150 micrometres of movement is aimed for in order to allow the bone to grow onto the titanium rough surfaces.
+Less than 150 micrometers of movement is aimed for in order to allow the bone to grow onto the titanium rough surfaces.
 Following insertion of the titanium components, the socket liner and the femoral head are inserted.
 These are taper fit designs and are interchangeable and very modular, resulting in hopefully a perfect mechanical construct that mimics the natural anatomy of the patient.
 In my practice ceramic-on-ceramic bearings are typically used for the younger active patients, i.e. those under the age of 52years.
 For older less active ages I often use highly cross-linked polyethylene with a ceramicised metal head.
-I no longer use any metal heads, the metal heads are chrome cobalt molybdenum and nickel alloys of stainless steel.
-There have been numerous concerns regarding the elution of cobalt and chrome irons at the taper fit interfaces.
+I no longer use any metal heads.
+The metal heads are chrome cobalt molybdenum and nickel alloys of stainless steel.
+There have been numerous concerns regarding the elution of cobalt and chrome ions at the taper fit interfaces.

 In terms of bearing surfaces, the modern bearing surfaces each have their pros and cons.
-The new cross-linked polyethylene is an excellent bearing surface and very forgiving and currently with a ceramicised metal head or ceramic head, working against a cross-linked polyethylene bearing, the wear rate is such that the hip should last up to 30 years.
+The new cross-linked polyethylene is an excellent bearing surface and very forgiving and currently with a ceramicised metal head or ceramic head, working against a cross-linked polyethylene bearing, the wear rate is such that the hip should last 25 to 30 years.

 The details of the materials we use for hip replacements are a textbook’s worth of discussion and any of these concerns can be directly discussed at consultation.